jholdstock/Decred-Bug-Bounty-Proposal/README.md

 Decred project is not responsible for any loss of DCR due to bug testing. (ie: don't do dumb stuff and lose your DCR)

-Current/Past (For up-to 6 months) decred developers are barred from taking part in this bug bounty program.
+All Current/Past (For up-to 6 months) decred developers are barred from taking part in this bug bounty program.
 [This is to prevent people from knowingly adding buggy code and "finding" a bug and claiming a bounty]